The world's most powerful passports for 2021

 Arton Capital's Passport Index takes into consideration the passports of 193 United Nations member countries and six territories -- ROC Taiwan, Macau (SAR China), Hong Kong (SAR China), Kosovo, Palestinian Territory and the Vatican.
 Territories annexed to other countries are excluded.

-Its 2021 index has Germany, Finland, Spain and Switzerland sharing the top spot, with a visa-free/visa-on-arrival score of 134.
+Its mid-2021 index has New Zealand in the top spot, with a visa-free/visa-on-arrival score of 136.